 Montague Island Nature Reserve

-Montague Island Nature Reserve is home to hundreds of seals and more than 90 bird species.
+Montague Island Nature Reserve is home to hundreds of seals and a huge range of bird species.
 Enjoy a stay in a heritage lighthouse keeper’s cottage.

 Montague Island Nature Reserve, just off the South Coast near Narooma, offers the chance to experience a spectacular wildlife wonderland.
 Choose a day trip or indulge your inner mariner and stay in historic lighthouse accommodation.
 There is always the option to really get amongst it and become a conservation volunteer.
 Any way you experience it, the incredible heritage, wildlife and breathtaking island views could keep you coming back.

 Visit from late winter to early December to see hundreds of seals lazing on the rocks, or bring your binoculars for a spot of birdwatching.
 More than 90 bird species have been seen on the island and 15 of them nest over summer.
 During spring, you’re likely to see whales frolicking in the water on their annual southern migration.
 Their knowledgeable tour guides will be on hand to answer all your questions.

 **To keep visitors safe ALL camping in NSW national parks now requires a booking.
 For day visitors, please plan ahead and visit outside of peak periods (11am and 2pm).
 Check park alerts and visit COVID-19 updates for more information before visiting any park – www.nationalparks.nsw.gov.au **